xurei/restgoose/docs/getting-started.md

 You can try all the endpoints we defined in the requirements.
 They should all be there and working.

-OK, nice, but what about pagination and authorization ?
+OK, but what about pagination, authorization... all that stuff that make an API actually useful ?
-Right now we have none of these.
+We still have none of these.

-We will see that in the next step.
+Let's deal with that in the next step.

 ------